chandanbansal/udacity-nanodegree/boston_housing/boston_housing.md

 * R2 score between 0 and 1 indicates the extent to which the dependent variable is predictable.
 An
 * R2 score of 0.40 means that 40 percent of the variance in Y is predictable from X.

+**Answer:**
-**Answer:** I think this model have successfully captured the variation.
-Here high R2 score indicates the error in our model is lot less than simple model.
-Which means our model is able to predict better and captures the variations properly and is not overfitting.
+* I think this model have successfully captured the variation.
+* R-squared is a statistical measure of how close the data are to the regression line.
+To be exact, R square is the percentage of the response variable variation that is explained by a linear model.
+We can say that R-squared = Explained variation / Total variation.
+Here the 0.923 means the mean square error for this model is very small and this model has successfully captures the variability of the target variable.

 ### Implementation: Shuffle and Split Data
 Your next implementation requires that you take the Boston housing dataset and split the data into training and testing subsets.
 Typically, the data is also shuffled into a random order when creating the training and testing subsets to remove any bias in the ordering of the dataset.